armandosunny/EcoNicheS/README.md

 > https://rstudio-education.github.io/hopr/starting.html

 ### Packages EcoNicheS depends on
-##### For the correct functioning of EcoNicheS it is necessary to update all packages installed in R ""update.packages(ask = FALSE, checkBuilt = TRUE)""
+##### For the correct functioning of EcoNiches it is necessary to update all the packages installed in R with the following command: update.packages(ask = FALSE, checkBuilt = TRUE)

 EcoNicheS works with specific libraries in R. You can visit the websites listed below to obtain the required packages.